beneboeck/wireless-chan-mod4ml/README.md

  <b> Comment </b><br>

  Note that the generation of 50000 or more samples can take quite some time.
-We have executed the code on a regular CPU and it took about a day for each dataset to get generated.
+We have executed the code on a regular CPU and generated 80000 samples per channel model.
+It took about a day for each dataset to get generated.

 ## Generating Scenario-Level Channel Data